CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 modifies a list, but the ``+`` operator creates a new list:

-.. index:: append method, method!append
+.. index:: append method, method;append

-.. index:: list!concatenation
+.. index:: list;concatenation

-.. index:: concatenation!list
+.. index:: concatenation;list

 .. code:: python